 I’m still working on this.
 Apologies for yet incomplete bits.

-We use Drupal-VM to keep our development and live sites’ environments exactly in sync.
+We use Drupal-VM to keep our Development, Staging, and Live sites’ environments exactly in sync.

 The operating system is at exactly the same level